Apache Kafka

 juju status --watch 1s

-This command is useful for checking the status of Charmed ZooKeeper and Charmed Kafka and gathering information about the machines hosting the two applications.
-Some of the helpful information it displays includes IP addresses, ports, state, etc. The command updates the status of the cluster every second and as the application starts you can watch the status and messages of Charmed Kafka and ZooKeeper change.
+This command is useful for checking the status of Charmed Apache ZooKeeper and Charmed Apache Kafka and gathering information about the machines hosting the two applications.
+Some of the helpful information it displays includes IP addresses, ports, state, etc. The command updates the status of the cluster every second and as the application starts you can watch the status and messages of Charmed Apache Kafka and Apache ZooKeeper change.

 Wait until the application is ready - when it is ready, juju status --watch 1s